enriccorona/LVD/README.md

 ### SMPL or MANO files:

-Download the neutral SMPL file from [[this link]](https://drive.google.com/file/d/1gwU794SottM4Nk66ig87GPJm7TjQQEwi/view?usp=sharing) and put it under the folder utils/
+We trained our networks with the neutral SMPL model.
+Please download the neutral SMPL files from the [[official website]](https://smpl.is.tue.mpg.de/) and place the `neutral_smpl_with_cocoplus_reg.txt` under the utils/ folder.

-With MANO, we follow the pytorch implementation from `https://github.com/hassony2/manopth`
+With the task of 3D hand reconstruction, we use MANO and follow the pytorch implementation from `https://github.com/hassony2/manopth`.
+Please follow their instructions to download MANO from the official website and install the MANO library.

+Please respect the license of the respective works.

 ### Training data: